python-hyper/h11/README.rst

 `Here's an example of a tiny HTTP client
 <https://github.com/njsmith/h11/blob/master/tiny-client-demo.py>`_

+It also has `a fine manual <https://h11.readthedocs.io/>`_.

 FAQ
 ---

 *Whyyyyy?*

-NIH is fun!
-Also I got mildly annoyed at some trivial and probably easily fixable issues in `aiohttp <https://aiohttp.readthedocs.io/>`_, so rather than spend a few hours debugging them I spent a few days writing my own HTTP stack from scratch.

-*...that's a terrible reason.*

-Well, ok...
-I also wanted to play with `Curio
+I wanted to play with HTTP in `Curio
 <https://curio.readthedocs.io/en/latest/tutorial.html>`_, which has no
-HTTP library, and I was feeling inspired by Curio's elegantly featureful minimalism and Cory's call-to-arms blog-post.

-And, most importantly, I was sick and needed a gloriously pointless yak-shaving project to distract me from all the things I should have been doing instead.
-Perhaps it won't turn out to be quite as pointless as all that, but either way at least I learned some stuff.
+HTTP library.
+So I thought, no big deal, Python has, like, a dozen different implementations of HTTP, surely I can find one that's reusable.
+I didn't find one, but I did find Cory's call-to-arms blog-post.
+So I figured, well, fine, if I have to implement HTTP from scratch, at least I can make sure no-one *else* has to ever again.

 *Should I use it?*

 Maybe.
 You should be aware that it's a very young project.
-But, it's feature complete and has an exhaustive test-suite, so the next step is for people to try using it and see how it goes :-).
+But, it's feature complete and has an exhaustive test-suite and complete docs, so the next step is for people to try using it and see how it goes :-).
 If you do then please do report back!

 *What are the features/limitations?*